Incredible journey takes her to dream destination

 Defining moment

-And, the defining moment of her career was when Shamsamsuddin, who trained boxers on his own in Nizamabad (Telangana), felt that NIkhat should take up boxing not just because of her attitude, guts and grit but also for the simple fact that in women’s boxing she had a much better chance to make it big.
+And, the defining moment of her career was when Shamsuddin, who trained boxers on his own in Nizamabad (Telangana), felt that Nikhat should take up boxing not just because of her attitude, guts and grit but also for the simple fact that in women’s boxing she had a much better chance to make it big.
 How prophetic he turned out to be!

 For once, Nikhat joined boxing at 13, within six months she won the State championship gold in 2010 in Karimnagar and was picked for the Rural Nationals in Punjab and made a huge impact with a gold.